AstrobioMike/AstrobioMike.github.io/amplicon/index.md

 * [Demultiplexing example](/amplicon/demultiplexing)
 * [A full walkthrough of processing and initial analyses](/amplicon/dada2_workflow_ex)
 * [An example of dealing with 16S and 18S mixed together](/amplicon/16S_and_18S_mixed)

+> See [this page](https://astrobiomike.github.io/misc/amplicon_and_metagen) for an overview of some of the differences between amplicon sequencing and metagenomics.

 <hr style="height:10px; visibility:hidden;" />